EmbroidePy/pyembroidery/README.md

 * `rotate`
 * `encode`

-The max_stitch, max_jump, full_jump, needle_count, thread_change_command, and sequin_contingency properties are appended by default depending on the format being written.
+The max_stitch, max_jump, full_jump, round, needle_count, thread_change_command, and sequin_contingency properties are appended by default depending on the format being written.
 For example, DST files support a maximum stitch length of 12.1mm, and this is set automatically.
 If you set these explicitly, (eg:`{"max_stitch": 2000}`) they will override format values.
 If overridden or if you disable the encoder (`{"encode": False}`) and the pattern contains values that cannot be accounted for by the reader/writer, it may raise and uncaught issue.

 `translate`, `scale` and `rotate` occur in that order.
 If you need finer grain control over these they can be modified on the fly with middle-level commands. `pattern.add_command(MATRIX_TRANSLATE, 40, 40)`